 Please contact our Director of Community Programs, Jennifer Pickar, to schedule a presentation or shelter tour or to inquire about other humane education opportunities.
 Call (703) 931-9241 x213 or e-mail: firstname.lastname@example.org.

-In addition to presentations and tours, we also offer a Kids’ Camp each summer in July (Summer Camp Registration for 2015 will open the 1st Monday in February 2015) and birthday “Pawties”, scroll down for more information.
+In addition to presentations and tours, we also offer a Kids’ Camp each summer in July (Summer Camp Registration always opens on the first Monday in February, which is 2/2/2015.
+All information regarding camp, such as dates, times, and camp fees will be available starting on 2/2/2015) and birthday “Pawties”, scroll down for more information.

 Birthday “Pawties” at AWLA